AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/music/2019-11-23-2019-a-gift-from-switzerland-the-evpatoria-report.md

 That's how I'd describe the chief crescendo of *Prognoz*—a sudden, violent downpour that momentarily disturbs the peace.

-The rest of the song is nothing to write home about, though.
-It's not *bad*, but it does fail to live up to that amazing intro.
+The main chunk of the song is nothing to write home about, but the electric guitar bit at the end is right back to the good stuff.

 ## Dar Now (Maar)